CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

 Therefore, we will not evaluate how well (or badly) the project went, but instead how well you understood the reasons **why** the project went as it did, and what lessons you drew from your experience to inform your future work.
 A good reflection document will include concrete statements about lessons learned, with clear supporting evidence, such as examples, to support the claims.

+!!! note
     It is a good idea to reference your meeting protocols to support your claims and provide examples.
 For example, “We could have communicated better.” is weakly supported.
 One could strengthen it with examples from the development experience as follows: “One source of [defects/development slowdown/quality problems] was the integration of components A and B, because the API for A was not well-understood by the developer of B… In the future, we might try to use [such-and-such a process] for clearly documenting and communicating such design decisions, rather than [the process we did follow/failed to follow].”

 Being able to communicate effectively is an important software engineering skill.
 As such, your reflection should be well-written and easy to read.
 Be sure to leave time after writing for revision and proofreading.
 There are many convenient tools for collaborative text editing; for instance, the course staff used Google Docs for this homework document.

-## Individual Reflection (50 pts)
+## Individual Reflection (25 pts)

 In addition to the team reflection, you will also be submitting an individual reflection on Gradescope.
 Specifically, we will ask you to reflect on the process, scheduling, and teamwork, and connect this project experience with your previous experience with collaborative development.
 Your previous experience may be from an academic or non-academic setting, such as internships, hackathons, or personal projects.